 Convert to Lab: Converts the image into the Lab color space which is useful for comparing images with differing target color spaces or to evaluate the color appearance of Multicolor profiles.
 The latter is very convenient as Adobe Photoshop does not display Multicolor images correctly in the preview and does not support conversions from Multicolor to Lab.

-Paper White Simulation: When the Convert to Lab checkbox is enabled, the Paper White Simulation checkbox can also be activated.
+In addition, when the Convert to Lab checkbox is enabled, the Paper White Simulation checkbox can also be activated.
 If activated, the conversion to Lab uses the absolute colorimetric rendering intent, if disabled, it uses the relative colorimetric rendering intent.

 Embed target profile: If a target profile is available it can be embedded in the converted file.
 This is also true for target profiles of DeviceLinks.